miseeger/DotLiquid.Mailer.Core/README.md

 ```

 ## Singleton
-`DotLiquid.Mailer` may also be used as a Singleton, out of the box.
+`DotLiquid.Mailer.Core` may also be used as a Singleton, out of the box.
 All initialization and method
 calls is done by setting the according properties or calling the methods of `MailEngine.Instance`.

 ```csharp